stacs-srg/valipop/docs/guides/config.md

 ## Config File

 The main source of configuration for `Valipop` is the config file.
-This a text file containing a collection of assignments of values to config options.
-An assignment is of the form `<option> = <value>`.
+This a `.txt` file containing a collection of configuration options.
+A configuration opetion is of the form `<option> = <value>`, where `option` is the name of the configuration option and `value` is the value set.
 Comments are prefixed with `#` and are ignored by `valipop`.

-Below detail the possible options are
+These are the following configuration options supported in Valipop

 ### File Paths